saadshahbaz/Covid-Vaccine-DataBase/README.md

 - The data model can be found in the `src/model/ER.pdf`
 - Translation of the ER diagram as well as the assumptions and restrictions can be found in the `src/model/project.pdf`

+## Creating a SQL database schema for the relational schema

+Creating a SQL database schema for the relational scehma that was designed earlier.